IAG Advocacy Alert

 Indiana High School Diplomas

 The Indiana Department of Education (IDOE) and the Indiana State Board of Education (SBOE) are proposing significant changes to Indiana’s high school diploma for the first time since the 1980s.
 Pursuant to recent legislation, the IDOE/SBOE announced these changes in March 2024 and published a proposed draft rule in the Indiana Register on June 24th.
 In response to the 8,000 comments they received, the IDOE/SBOE announced significant revisions to their proposal on August 14.
+On October 8, the IDOE/SBOE published a second draft of the proposed rule.
 Here is a summary of the proposed revisions compared to the current Core 40 Diploma and a summary of the proposed revised diploma seals.
+On December 11, the State Board of Education voted to approve the new High School Diploma Rule with limited changes.

 Where are we now?

-In this most recent revision, the IDOE/SBOE moved away from their previously proposed two diploma tracks to settle on one diploma for all students.
+In the second draft of the rule, the IDOE/SBOE moved away from their originally proposed two diploma tracks to settle on one diploma for all students.
 The proposed New Indiana Diploma will resemble the current Core 40 Diploma with a couple exceptions.
 The New Indiana (42 credit) Diploma has:

 In addition to greater flexibility in Electives, students will have greater flexibility in many of the core requirements.
 For example, under the Core 40 Diploma math requirement, all students were required to take Algebra I, Geometry, and Algebra II.
 However, under the New Indiana Diploma, students will be required to take Algebra I, Personal Finance, and 4 additional math credits aligned to their personal goals.

-In addition, in order to earn the Academic Honors Diploma, students are required to complete one of several credentials.
+In addition, in order to earn the current Academic Honors Diploma, students are required to complete one of several credentials.
 One of these credentials requires students to earn 4 credits in 2 or more Advanced Placement (AP) courses and take the corresponding AP exam.
 In order to earn the New Honors Enrollment seal, however, students who opt to complete the credential by earning 4 credits in 2 or more AP courses must take and pass the corresponding AP exams.
+(This requirement was removed in the Final Rule.
+In addition, students can take a blend of advanced coursework to fulfill this requirement and Cambridge courses were explicitly added as advanced coursework.)

-During the presentation on the revisions, Dr. Katie Jenner also noted that the New Honors Enrollment seal and many of the “Credential of Value” will be tied to financial incentives.
+During the presentation on the second draft of the rule, Dr. Katie Jenner also noted that the New Enrollment Honors Seal and many of the “Credential of Value” will be tied to financial incentives.
 This was a concern that IAG raised and will continue to pursue because Indiana schools have been receiving $30M in Academic Honors Grants stemming from the number of students who earn the Academic Honors Diploma.
 These funds, which are separate from the High Ability Grants, are used to support the Academic Honors Diploma and high ability programming.

 How did we get to where we are today?